IntersectMBO/ouroboros-network/ouroboros-consensus/docs/AddingAnEra.md

 (`ouroboros-consensus-cardano-test`) tests.

 For exhaustiveness, we give an overview of the changes needed.
-The new era we'll be adding is the Alonzo era, which comes after the Mary era.
+The new era we'll be using as a running example is the Alonzo era, which comes after the Mary era.

 ## Preparation